ComputerOnFire/Pep8Simulator/README.md

 based off of the Pep 8 machine

-input.txt is the input file
+input.txt is the input file,
 instructions seperated by line

 example: